gbenroscience/ParserNG/LATEST.md

 ### ParserNG 2.0.0 is out on maven-central!
 Guess who the kid on the block is?
 Vector API bulk evaluator(SIMDVectorTurboEvaluator)and its compatibility partner, VectorTurboEvaluator.
-Both run bulk evaluations at roughly same speed(faster than Janino), and come with workers out of the box!
+Both run bulk evaluations at roughly same speed(competitive with Janino), and come with workers out of the box!
-`VectorTurboEvaluator` works because its code is mechanically sympathetic to the hardware running it,so auto-vectorization occurs.
+`VectorTurboEvaluator` works because its code is mechanically sympathetic to the hardware running it, so auto-vectorization occurs.